Melissus of Samos: Unlimited

 This argument, as fragment 3, is logically flawed, being basically: “If not-A, then not-B”.

 One

-Melissus’ argument for the oneness of what-is, given mainly in fragments 7 and 8, is undoubtedly his best.
+Melissus’s argument for the oneness of what-is, given mainly in fragments 7 and 8, is undoubtedly his best.
 His argument is clearer and more concise than the one provided by Parmenides.
 Melissus argues that, because what-is is unlimited, it must also be one, because if it were more than one it would have limits (namely, the boundaries between what-is and the other existing objects).
 His argument is founded on the premises that what-is is both spatially and temporally unlimited and is as follows: